 3. In addition to the above findings, the court must also make a specific finding that the marriage is irretrievably broken and that there is no hope of reconciliation.

-If the family law judge finds that each of the above requirements have been met, the divorce can be finalized.
-Divorces can be finalized either through agreement or through trial.
+If the family law judge finds that each of the above requirements has been met, the divorce can be finalized.
+Divorces can be finalized either through agreement or through the trial with the help of your divorce attorney.
 If the parties can reach an agreement on all issues involved in the case a Consent Decree can be prepared and submitted to the judge for signature.
 In most cases where parties reach an agreement, they may never have to step foot in a court.
 On the other hand, if the parties cannot reach an agreement on some or all of the issues in the case, then the family court judge will set a trial and will be the final decision-maker on all issues.

 The divorce process is often very difficult and emotional for the parties and their children.
 It is without a doubt one of the most difficult transitions anybody can go through in life.
 If you find yourself faced with the very difficult decision of going through with a divorce, it is very important that you understand your legal rights and that you have someone who is willing to fight for everything you are entitled to receive.
-The Law Office of Kevin Jensen has been handling divorce cases in Arizona for more than a decade.
-Mr. Jensen and his team of divorce attorneys in Gilbert AZ, will help guide you through this difficult process and will fight for your rights with passion and the compassion you deserve.
+Jensen Family Law has been handling divorce cases in Arizona for more than a decade.
+Mr. Jensen and his team of divorce attorneys in Gilbert AZ will help guide you through this difficult process and will fight for your rights with passion and the compassion you deserve.

-Call us today to schedule your free consultation with one of our Divorce Attorneys in Gilbert Arizona.
+Call us today to schedule your consultation with one of our Divorce Lawyers in Gilbert Arizona.

 Attorney Kevin Jensen brings more than a decade of legal experience to the firm.
 Mr. Jensen graduated since then, he has gone on to hold several different positions—each helping to broaden his understanding of the law.